-400 Adult Health Care I (4) CSU
+400 Adult Health Care I (5) CSU

-Introduces the student to the nursing process and Gordon's Functional Health Patterns as they relate to the care of the adult client.
-Basic clinical skills and related theory are presented.
-Encompasses physical, psychosocial, cultural, developmental, and legal aspects as related to nursing.
-Includes clinical experience.
+This course introduces the student to the Nursing Process and Gordon's Functional Health Patterns as they relate to the care of the adult client.
+Basic clinical skills as related to theory are presented.
+The course encompasses physical, psychosocial, cultural, nutritional, developmental, and legal aspects in relation to the practice of nursing.
+The course includes clinical experience.